Stephen Ian Savage

 Invoices are sent on the last week of each month for the following month They are due the first week of the next month and run from September through May.

-Invoices are essentially tuition.
-The total cost for all the lessons in a semester are evenly divided over the nine months of lessons.
+Invoices are a flat-rate tuition.
+The total cost for all the lessons in a semester is evenly divided over the nine months of lessons.

 For example:

-(Cost of Lessons x 30 lessons per year) / 5 months = Monthly Tuition/Payment
+(Cost of Lessons x 30 lessons per year) / 5 months = Monthly Payment

 Invoices are sent via email using a service called Wave Apps.
 This email links to Wave’s site where you can pay via bank account or debit/credit card.
 If you wish to pay using another method, please specify that in the drop-down box below.